Nominations for the 2020 Steamtown Music Awards now open, with new categories added to Scranton event

 Starting today, nominations for the 2020 Steamtown Music Awards are open from now until Tuesday, June 30.

-The public can nominate their favorite acts for the seventh annual local music awards ceremony, which will be held on Thursday, Sept.
-10 and serve as the opening ceremony for the Electric City Music Conference in Scranton.
+The public can nominate their favorite artists and music industry professionals for the seventh annual local music awards ceremony, which will be held on Thursday, Sept.
+10 and serve as the opening of the Electric City Music Conference in Scranton.

 Nominations are accepted by visiting electriccitymusicconference.com/awards.